 Kitting out a child in a set of brand-new uniform can cost well over £100.
 However, there are several ways you can save money, find cheap school uniform and still make sure your child looks smart!

-1. Dodge the official uniform school shop
+1. Dodge the official school uniform shop

 If you want to find cheap school uniform and buy it new, try to avoid getting it from the specialist school uniform retailer recommended by your child’s school.

 Much cheaper deals are usually available from supermarkets and general clothing retailers.
-See our top deals round-up at the bottom of the page!

 2. Avoid overspending on logos